 - You can use white wine vinegar instead of rice vinegar.

-- Sometimes I cook the shrimp in ghee or refined coconut oil instead of avocado oil.
+- Sometimes, I cook the shrimp in ghee or refined coconut oil instead of avocado oil.

 - Chopped cilantro is a nice addition.
 Sprinkle it on top of the finished dish.

 That's it!
 Dinner is served.
-(Photo 8).

-Expert Tip
+Recipe Tip

 If you forgot to thaw your shrimp overnight in the fridge, simply place them in a bowl of cool water and let them defrost, replacing the water once.
+It should take about 7 minutes for them to thaw.
+Place them on paper towels to drain, then proceed with the recipe.

 Recipe FAQs

 It's actually easy.
 Simply use unsweetened ketchup and a sugar-free honey substitute.
 Even with cornstarch, a serving of this recipe has just 6 grams of carbs.
+You can slightly reduce the carb count further by using a low-carb thickener instead of cornstarch.

+Shrimp are small and can become overcooked quite easily.
+When they're overcooked, they're dry and stringy.
 You'll notice that in this recipe, we slightly undercook them at the first stage of cooking, then finish cooking them after adding the sauce.

+As a general rule, most stir-fried shrimp are ready after about 5 minutes of cooking on medium-high heat.
 But you do need to make sure that they're fully cooked - they should be opaque rather than translucent.

+I prefer avocado oil, which has a reliably high smoke point.
+With sesame oil, it depends.
 Refined sesame oil can be used for cooking, but cold-pressed unrefined sesame oil, especially toasted, has a relatively low smoke point and is not suitable for high-heat cooking.
+That's why I prefer to drizzle sesame oil on the finished dish rather than use it to cook the shrimp.

 Serving Suggestions